canjs/can-connect/src/can/super-map/super-map.md

-@module {function} can-connect/can/super-map can/super-map
+@module {function} can-connect/can/super-map/super-map
 @parent can-connect.modules

 Create connection with many of the best behaviors in can-connect and hook it up to a [can.Map](http://canjs.com/docs/can.Map.html).

 @signature `superMap(options)`

-  Creates a connection with the following behaviors: [can-connect/constructor], [can-connect/can/map], [can-connect/constructor/store], [can-connect/data/callbacks],
+  Creates a connection with the following behaviors: [can-connect/constructor/constructor], [can-connect/can/map/map], [can-connect/constructor/store/store], [can-connect/data/callbacks/callbacks],
-  [can-connect/data/callbacks-cache],
+  [can-connect/data/callbacks-cache/callbacks-cache],
-  [can-connect/data/combine-requests],
+  [can-connect/data/combine-requests/combine-requests],
-  [can-connect/data/inline-cache],
+  [can-connect/data/inline-cache/inline-cache],
-  [can-connect/data-parse],
+  [can-connect/data/parse/parse],
-  [can-connect/data-url],
+  [can-connect/data/url/url],
-  [can-connect/real-time],
+  [can-connect/real-time/real-time],
-  [can-connect/fall-through-cache],
+  [can-connect/fall-through-cache/fall-through-cache],
-  [can-connect/constructor/callbacks-once].
+  [can-connect/constructor/callbacks-once/callbacks-once].

-  And creates a [can-connect/data/localstorage-cache] to use as a [connect.base.cacheConnection].
+  And creates a [can-connect/data/localstorage-cache/localstorage-cache] to use as a [can-connect/base/base.cacheConnection].

 @body

 ## Use

 The `can-connect/can/super-map` module exports a helper function that creates a connection with the "standard" behaviors in can-connect and hooks it up to a [can.Map](http://canjs.com/docs/can.Map.html) and [can.List](http://canjs.com/docs/can.List.html).

 If you are using CanJS, this is an easy way to create a connection that can be useful and